keboola/developers-docs/cli/templates/structure/jsonnet-files/index.md

 **`ConfigId("<config-id>")`**

-- **Replaces configuration human-readable ID by a generated unique ID.**
+- **Replaces a configuration human-readable ID by a generated unique ID.**
-- In template, each configuration has a human-readable name, e.g. `my-config`.
+- In a template, each configuration has a human-readable name, e.g., `my-config`.
-- When applying template, human-readable ID is replaced by a generated unique ID, e.g. `5038695485`.
+- When applying a template, a human-readable ID is replaced by a generated unique ID, e.g., `5038695485`.
-- As a result, it is possible to create multiple instances of template.
+- As a result, it is possible to create multiple instances of a template.
-- `ConfigId` function is primarily used in [template manifest](/cli/templates/structure/#manifest-1), but it can be used in any Jsonnet file.
+- `ConfigId` function is primarily used in the [template manifest](/cli/templates/structure/#manifest-1), but it can be used in any Jsonnet file.

-For example, a bucket ID that contains configuration ID can be composed in this way:
+For example, a bucket ID that contains a configuration ID can be composed in this way:
 ```jsonnet
 {
  storage: {